 1. Define the problem: What is the core issue?
 What are the related issues?
 Are there any requirements to a successful solution?
 Can you come up with a metaphor to describe the issue?

 2. Narrow the problem: Can you break down the problem into smaller manageable pieces?
-What would they be?
-3. Generate solutions: What are at least two "right" answers to each of the problem pieces?
+What would they be? would they be.
+0 Or any state a listing as Miller and at least true "wight" an any set to sach of the much law gives a 2 3.
+Generate solutions: What are at least two "right" answers to each of the problem pieces?